qmk/qmk_firmware/docs/faq_keymap.md

 ## Eject on Mac OSX

-`KC_EJCT` keycode works on OSX. https://github.com/tmk/tmk_keyboard/issues/250
+`KC_EJCT` keycode works on OSX: https://github.com/tmk/tmk_keyboard/issues/250.

-It seems Windows 10 ignores the code and Linux/Xorg recognizes but has no mapping by default.
+It seems that Windows 10 ignores the code and Linux/Xorg recognizes but has no mapping by default.

 Not sure what keycode Eject is on genuine Apple keyboard actually.
-HHKB uses `F20` for Eject key(`Fn+F`) on Mac mode but this is not same as Apple Eject keycode probably.
+HHKB uses `F20` for Eject key (`Fn+F`) on Mac mode, but this is not same as Apple Eject keycode, probably.

 ## What are "Real" and "Weak" modifiers?